levoxtrip/PKB/docs/topics/strive.md

 ## Projects
 In the beginning move fast and take high risk.
-Later in the project slower and take less risks - more methodicaly
+Later in the project slower and take less risks - more methodicaly.

+### Perspective
+need to look at our projects from the perspective of a new potential customer and actually see what’s there.

+Does it make sense?
+Can you predict what’s going to happen when you click that button or open that menu?
+Is there sufficient feedback to know if the click or tap worked?
+Is it fast enough?
+If I read the email on my phone and click the link, is it broken?

 ## Purpose
 Listen to your heart.